Educomp Solutions

 Educomp Solutions Limited (ESL) is an Indian multinational educational technology company, headquartered in Gurgaon, Haryana, India.
-Founded in 1994 as a private limited company by Shantanu Prakash and Anjlee Prakash, it has offices across 18 Indian states besides having overseas presence in Singapore and the United States.
+Founded in 1994 as a private limited company by Shantanu Prakash, it has offices across 18 Indian states besides having overseas presence in Singapore and the United States.
 The company was popular for its flagship product Educomp Smartclass which once served thousands of schools in India, United States, Canada, Singapore and Sri Lanka before the brand's acquisition by Ebix in 2018.
 It was once described as India's largest technology-driven education company by The Economic Times.